EAS Student and Family Expenses

 - Fall and End-of-Year Camps: These events are largely covered by grant monies and donations.
-Each student pays a food/supplies fee of $150 (Fall Camp) and $100 (End-of-Year Camp).
+Each student pays a food/supplies fee of $150 for each of these camps.

 - April Adventures: Students choose from a list of 5 or 6 trips offered by the EAS teachers.
-Every student’s expense is subsidized using grant monies.
 Costs for each trip vary and can range from $400 for a local activity to an occasionally offered cross country or travel abroad opportunity costing as much as $2000.

 - Wednesday Electives: EAS offers a large range of elective classes throughout the school year.
 Electives generally fall into three primary categories: (1) Arts & Crafts, (2) Technology, and (3) Sports & Fitness.
 Some classes, facilitated by volunteers, cost nothing or only a nominal fee for supplies needed for the class.
-Other electives offered off campus include such activities as: Indoor Rock Climbing; Bowling; Candy Making; Cake Decorating; Water Sports; Trampoline; Parkour.
+Other electives offered off campus include such activities as: Rowing, Golf, Indoor Rock Climbing; Bowling; Martial Arts, Candy Making; Cake Decorating; Water Sports; Trampoline; Parkour.
 The fees for these activities for an EAS group are much less than what it would cost an individual.
-The average cost for activities of this nature is $45 - $100 for a 6 – 8 week session.
+The average cost for activities of this nature is $50 - $125 for a 5 – 6 week session.